 What else can I do to protect myself?

-- When you hire a lawyer or accredited representative, insist that he or she write a contract that lists the help the person will provide and the total cost of his or her work.
+- When you hire a lawyer or accredited representative, insist that they write a contract that lists the help the person will provide and the total cost of their work.

 - Make sure to ask for a receipt each time you pay a lawyer or accredited representative.